 How To Identify Kitchen Bugs, Insects, and Rodents

-Ants in the kitchen can be problematic.
+Ants in the home can be problematic.
 From time-to-time, you will see an army of ants marching in a single file line around your kitchen.
-They can enter your kitchen through tiny cracks and crevices.
+They can enter your house through tiny cracks and crevices.
 But most often they take a more direct route into your kitchen by traveling through open doors and windows.
 The three species of ants you are most likely to see are:

 |Ant Species||Ants Diet|

 |Argentine Ant*||Mainly meats, eggs, oils, and fats.
 But will eat almost anything.|

 |Odorous House Ant*||Dead insects and sugary sweet foods|

 |Pavement Ant*||Cheese, bread, grease, meats, nuts, and other insects|

 * It’s important to note, the only health risk associated with these ants is they can contaminate your food and water by leaving their body waste behind.

 One of the last things you want to see is brown cockroaches crawling around where you eat and cook.
 They are by far one of the most common kitchen bugs you will ever see.
 When it comes to kitchen pests more people are concerned about roaches than any other bug, insect, or rodent and rightly so because roaches are not okay to have around.